Is it OK to run every day?

 • Listen to your body.
 On the days when I felt especially tired, I went for a run/walk, choosing an easy course for that day.
 Pushing yourself through fatigue can only increase your risk of illness and injury.
 Slow recovery runs over a shorter distance without elevating the heart rate too much can reduce physiological stress and still give you that daily run to tick the box.

-Whilst it is possible to run every day, I still believe that building regular rest periods into your running programme is the best way to stay injury free.
+Whilst it is possible to run every day for short periods, doing so long term can increase your risk of injury.
+I still believe that building regular rest periods into your running programme is the best way to stay injury free.
 Rest days should not be seen as the lazy option, but as an essential component of the training plan, optimising recovery after effort in order to come back stronger and run longer.

 Leave a Comment